smccarthy/bearded-dragon-run/README.md

 - The dragon grows when it eats leaves
 - Adjustable game speed for better playability
 - The game ends if the dragon collides with itself
+- The game ends if the dragon collides with rocks
 - In multiplayer mode, dragons can collide with other players
 - Visual indicators showing the current direction and pause state
 - Score tracking system with high scores